 Where can I go for help?

-If you feel that you are being abused, there are organisations that can help you:
+If you feel you are being abused, there are organisations that can help you:

-Childline is a confidential helpline for children and young people experiencing or witnessing abuse run by the NSPCC.
+- Childline is a confidential helpline for children and young people experiencing or witnessing abuse run by the NSPCC.
 The helpline is 0800 11 11 and open 24/7.
-Calls are free and will not appear on BT or cable phone bills.
-Calls to the helpline are free from most mobile networks (3, BT Mobile, Fresh, O2, Everything Everywhere, Virgin, Vodafone).
+Calls are free from landlines and mobile phones within the UK and will not appear on phone bills.

 If you have had to leave your home due to domestic abuse and you have nowhere to go, you should be able to get help from the council.